Human-Signals-Lab/AudioIMU/README.md

 ### Student model guided by teacher outputs:

 Train and evaluate with 15 participants: _joint_trainfixlr_loso_individual.py_ (Script to run multiple jobs: _main_args_individuals.py_)

+====

+All the model architectures and FFT functions are wrappped up in _models.py_

+The weights of the pre-trained Audio CNN and the tested teacher/student models can be accessed at: